Patrik Niklas-Salminen

-Patrik Niklas-Salminen (born 5 March 1997) is a Finnish tennis player.
+Patrik Niklas-Salminen (born 5 March 1997) is a Finnish professional tennis player who specializes in doubles.

-Niklas-Salminen has a career high ATP singles ranking of No. 418 achieved on 3 March 2020.
-He also has a career high ATP doubles ranking of No. 147 achieved on 21 November 2022.
+He has a career high ATP doubles ranking of world No. 95 achieved on 17 April 2023 and a singles ranking of No. 418 achieved on 3 March 2020.

+Niklas-Salminen has won five doubles ATP Challenger Tour titles.

+Career

 On the junior tour, Niklas-Salminen had a career high ITF junior ranking of No. 20 achieved in September 2015.
 Niklas-Salminen reached the semifinals of the 2015 Wimbledon boys' singles event, losing to Mikael Ymer in the semifinal.

-Niklas-Salminen won one singles title and ten doubles titles on the ITF Men's Circuit.

 Niklas-Salminen has represented Finland in Davis Cup, where he has a win–loss record of 2–3.